Vikings doing more subtracting than adding, so far - WHIZ News

 The new deal allowed the Vikings to slash their 2020 cap charges by $10 million.
 The unexpected jettisoning of Kline, who made $7.25 million for 18 games after signing a three-year deal as a free agent in 2019, saved them approximately $1.5 million.
 But they’ll have to carry more than $20 million in dead money on the cap of about $198 million.
 Kline missed two games due to a concussion and one to a foot injury.

 As they have long prioritized under general manager Rick Spielman, the Vikings have locked up some of their own players before they hit the market.
 Fullback C.J.
-Ham and punter Britton Colquitt got new contracts.
-Backup quarterback Sean Mannion was in line to sign one, too.
+Ham and punter Britton Colquitt got new contracts, as did backup quarterback Sean Mannion.
 Safety Anthony Harris received the non-exclusive franchise tag.
 Restricted free agent backup linebacker Eric Wilson was extended a one-year deal with a second-round tender, ensuring compensation if the restricted free agent were to join another club.

 The Vikings kept their decision makers quiet on Wednesday, in light of an NFL mandate to require contracts to be signed to be formally announced by the teams.
 Because of the virus pandemic, free agent visits to team headquarters have been banned, and clubs have been hesitant to permit physical exams for players with their local doctors and thus approve the deals.